AliceRayLu/arXiv-assistant/README.md

 ## How to Use
 Run the following command:
 `npm run serve`
-to start the project locally
+to start the project webpage locally
-> attention: the project is based on *Vicuna*, which can only be visited
+> Attention: the project is based on arXiv database distributed
-> via NJU campus network
+> on NJU campus network

+Run the following command in the *interfaces* directory:
+`uvicorn main:app --reload`

+## Project Info
+This project uses Vue+Typescript to build frontend, uses fastAPI to build backend.

+To run this project locally, you must install node.js and python interpreter.

+The virtual environment in *interfaces* requires fastapi and uvicorn.